-As a first step employees should raise concerns with their line manager or Head of Unit.
+As a first step workers should raise concerns with their line manager or Head of Unit.
 The earlier a concern is raised, the easier it is to take action.
-If this isn’t possible or the employee feels it is not appropriate due to the nature of the concern, its seriousness, or for some other reason, then the employee may raise the concern directly with the Director of Corporate Operations or the CEO.
+If this isn’t possible or the worker feels it is not appropriate due to the nature of the concern, its seriousness, or for some other reason, then the worker may raise the concern directly with the Director of Corporate Operations or the CEO.

-If the employee feels the matter is so serious or that it is appropriate, the employee may contact the Chairperson of the Board or the Chairperson of the Audit & Risk Committee or a member of the Board.
+If the worker feels the matter is so serious or that it is appropriate, the worker may contact the Chairperson of the Board or the Chairperson of the Audit & Risk Committee or a member of the Board.

-Concerns may be raised verbally or in writing.
-Where a concern is raised verbally the following steps are to be taken by the employee raising the concern to ensure that the concern raised is acknowledged by the recipient as received in the manner intended by the employee.
-These steps are to ensure that the recipient is clear that what is intended as a disclosure is not construed by the recipient as a passing or casual comment.
+Concerns may be raised to HRB orally or in writing (or both) or, if a worker requests it, HRB will facilitate a physical meeting with a designated person from HRB within a reasonable period from the making of the request.
+Where a concern is raised orally, the following steps are to be taken by the worker raising the concern to ensure that the concern raised is acknowledged by the recipient as received in the manner intended by the worker.

-1. The employee raising the concern sends a written communication to the recipient.
+1. The worker raising the concern sends a written communication to the recipient.
 The written communication confirms:

-b. that a written acknowledgement from the recipient to the employee is required.
+- that a written acknowledgement from the recipient to the worker is required.

 2. The recipient responds with a written communication acknowledging receipt of the disclosure within five working days.

-For the purposes of passing the information received to those responsible for investigating the concerns, the recipient of the concern may record the employee’s concern in writing and should seek that the employee raising the concerns confirm that the details are accurately recorded
+For the purposes of passing the information received to those responsible for investigating the concerns, the recipient of the concern may record the worker’s concerns in writing and should seek that the workers raising the concerns confirm that the details are accurately recorded.

-If an employee wishes to make a written report, the guidelines for the information to be provided are as follows:
+If a worker wishes to make a written report, the guidelines for the information to be provided are as follows:

 - The background and history of the concern (providing relevant dates)

-- The employee’s particular concern with the situation (providing as much information as possible)
+- The worker’s particular concern with the situation (providing as much information as possible)